congcoi123/product-order-services/README.md

 3) Start the api-gateway service
 5) Start the monitoring service
 6) Start the auth-role service
-7) Now you can start other future services
+7) Now you can start other feature services
 ```

 ### Configurations